Skip to main content

 • You can name the service group based on your requirement.

-• Skyhigh Security recommends that you create service groups using the Artificial Intelligence category.
+• Skyhigh Security recommends that you create dynamic service groups using the Artificial Intelligence category.

 clipboard_e268719a692e259fc8d77b5df7db86e15.png